digideskio/support-tools/timeseries/tips.md

 ## Tips

+* You can use the "@" command to view FTDC metadata, including for example host name, amount of memory, MongoDB version, command line options, O/S information, and so on.

 * The diagnostic.data directory that contains the FTDC data in 3.2 and later can be safely copied off of a running instance.
 It is already compressed so additional compression is not beneficial (but is also